JohanEkblad/ha-linknx/README.md

 # ha-linknx

-This integration between Linknx and Home Assistant.
+This integration between Linknx and Home Assistant (HA).

 ### Installation